awsdocs/aws-app-mesh-user-guide/doc_source/envoy-config.md

 The following environment variable enables you to use your own tracing configuration\.

 `ENVOY_TRACING_CFG_FILE`
 Specify a file path in the Envoy container file system\.
 For more information, see [https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/trace/v3/http_tracer.proto#envoy-v3-api-msg-config-trace-v3-tracing](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/trace/v3/http_tracer.proto#envoy-v3-api-msg-config-trace-v3-tracing) in the Envoy documentation\.
+If the tracing configuration requires specifying a tracing cluster, be sure to also configure the associated cluster configuration under `static_resources` in the same tracing config file\.
+For example, Zipkin has a [ `collector_cluster`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/trace/v3/zipkin.proto#config-trace-v3-zipkinconfig) field for the cluster name that hosts the trace collectors, and that cluster needs to be statically defined\.

 ### DogStatsD variables<a name="envoy-dogstatsd-config"></a>